mikkopiu/knowledge/av/README.md

 This also preserves all existing video and text streams (=subtitles).
 Could be expanded to a silly amount of audio streams (as they're conditional to their existence), but six is generally enough.

-Additionally, this adds the ISO 639-2/B three-letter code (as that's what's available from `ffprobe`) + "AC-3" as the title of the re-encoded first stream, like "eng AC-3".
+Additionally, this adds "$LANGUAGE AC-3" as the title of the re-encoded first stream, like "English AC-3".
+This depends on a hard-coded mapping table of ISO 639-2/B three-letter codes that `ffprobe` outputs.
 Otherwise, it would keep the title from the original stream.

 Alternative PowerShell 7 script for processing a whole directory and outputting in Plex-desired directory format for easy copying: